Cosmo Pieterse

-Cosmo George Leipoldt Pieterse (born 1930 in Windhoek, Namibia) is a South African playwright, actor, poet, literary critic and anthologist.
+Cosmo George Leipoldt Pieterse (10 March 1930 – 25 November 2016) was a South African playwright, actor, poet, literary critic and anthologist.

-Education and career
+Life and career

-Cosmo Pieterse went to the University of Cape Town and taught in Cape Town until leaving South Africa in 1965.
-He was banned under the Riotous Assemblies Act of 1962.
+Cosmo George Leipoldt Pieterse was born in Windhoek, Namibia in 1930.
+He went to the University of Cape Town and taught in Cape Town until leaving South Africa in 1965.
+Pieterse was banned under the Riotous Assemblies Act of 1962.
 He subsequently taught in London and at Ohio University in the United States: arriving at Ohio University in 1970, he became a tenured faculty member in 1976.
 However, after travelling to meet his London publisher in 1979 he was denied re-entry to the US on classified information, allegedly for being "a suspected communist".